KacperM33/Image-Classification-and-Adversarial-Attack-Testing/README.md

 # 🖼️ Image Classification and Adversarial Attack Testing

-❕ This project was implemented using the **Google Colaboratory** environment.
+> ❕ This project was implemented using the **Google Colaboratory** environment.
 It is recommended to use this environment for correct installation and correct use of packages.

-## 📜 Note
-*README provides an **English** overview of the project content and results.
+> Note: *README provides an **English** overview of the project content and results.
 All folders and file names are also in **English** to ensure clarity for international readers.
 However, the notebook itself contains comments and output descriptions in **Polish.***

 ## 🧰 Development Tools